zibin-zhao/DL-SELEX/AptaVAE/README.md

 ## Workflow

-Notes: all scripts were tested and can be run across windows, linux and Macosx platform, except for the primer_truncation script that utilzied the NUPACK packages.
-Before running primer_truncation.py, users should make sure the NUPACK can be run locally suggested on Linux or Macosx.
+Notes: all scripts were tested and can be run across windows, linux and macOS platform, except for the primer_truncation script that utilzied the NUPACK packages.
+Before running primer_truncation.py, users should make sure the NUPACK can be run locally suggested on Linux or macOS.
 Detailed NUPACK installation can be found at: https://docs.nupack.org/ with proper license.

 ### 1. Primer Truncation